alakajam-team/alakajam-graphs/README.md

 # Alakajam! graphs #

 This is a toolset for creating graphs showing various data and statistics about AKJ events.
-[Haxe](http://www.haxe.org/) (and neko) is required for compilation.
+[Haxe 4](http://www.haxe.org/) (and neko) is required for compilation.
 [Sass](http://sass-lang.com/) is used for stylesheet creation.

 ## Building ##